Travel Information

 |

-The domestic airline servicing the Kyiv - Chernivtsi route
+The domestic airline operating the Kyiv

-Plant (ARP) 410".
-This company typically used a 1960's
+Aircraft Repair Plant (ARP) 410".
+The company typically

 |